Jerrypiglet/shaper-mirror/README.md

 Shaper currently supports several datasets, like ModelNet40 and ShapeNet.
 Scripts to download data are provided in ``shaper``.
 ```
+# take ModelNet40 for example
 mkdir data
 cd data
 bash ../scripts/download_modelnet.sh
 ```

 ### Configuration
 [YACS](https://pypi.org/project/yacs/), a simple experiment configuration system for research, is used to configure both training and testing.
 It is a library developed by Facebook Research and used in projects like Detectron.

 ### Train model